 What Special Occasions Will Get You Free White House Greetings

 Free White House greetings will be sent to U.S. citizens celebrating the following milestones:

-- Birthday - U.S. citizens who are celebrating an 80th birthday and above or veterans celebrating a birthday 70 and above are eligible for a free birthday White House greeting.
+- Birthday: U.S. citizens who are celebrating their 80th birthday and above, or veterans celebrating a birthday 70 and above are eligible for a free birthday White House greeting.

 You can also receive a free White House greeting for the following events.
 Send in these requests after the event has already happened.

 - Eagle Scout Award

 There are a couple different methods for requesting White House greetings.
 Choose one or both of these methods to make sure you get your White House greeting in a timely manner.

 - Mail Your Request to the White House.
 Send your request to the following address to get a greeting back:

 - Contact Your Senator or Representative.
 Get a hold of your Senator or House Representative and request a White House greeting.
 You may also request a greeting from them.